Okavango Guiding School lies in the heart of the Okavango Delta, Botswana, Africa.

 The Okavango Delta has been declared a World Heritage site because of its pristine ecosystems, its scenic beauty, and abundance of wildlife.
 It is one of the most scenically spectacular wildlife areas anywhere in the world.

 The Okavango Guiding school is owned and operated by the Reed family.
-The famous Grant and Brent Reed who starred in “Safari Brothers” which aired internationally on National Geographic Wild.
+The well known Reed brothers, Grant and Brent who starred in “Safari Brothers” which aired internationally on National Geographic Wild.